Food stamp benefits are going up because food prices are rising

 This year's annual cost-of-living increase is more than double the average 2% boost over the past 20 years.

-The bump is based on the average cost of a USDA-designed food plan in the proceeding June.
+The bump is based on the average cost of a USDA-designed food plan in the preceeding June.

 Grocery prices have skyrocketed during the pandemic, which has caused a surge in demand as millions of Americans stay home and avoid eating out.